A Conversation with Steven J. Oshins, Part II

 Oshins: It’s ironic that this is the final question given that this might be the most important question of all since it gets to the heart of the matter!
 The bottom line is that an asset protection plan worked if the client either wins in court or is able to settle the dispute for less than what the client otherwise would have owed had the plan not been in place.
 In most cases, these settle since the creditor has such an uphill battle.
 We strive to create a scenario where the client will be able to obtain quicker and cheaper settlements.
 There are never any guarantees, but nearly every structure ends up working since very few creditors go any further than the settlement phase, especially when faced with a tough uphill battle.

-Steve Oshins was interviewed by Neil Schoenblum, Senior Vice President, Wealth Management at First American Trust of Nevada, LLC.
-Mr. Schoenblum specializes in asset protection and trust law, particularly the advantages offered by Nevada.
-He can be contacted at (702) 784-7611 or by e-mailing email@example.com.
+Steven Oshins was interviewed by the Wealth Management team at First American Trust of Nevada, LLC.
+First American Trust specializes in asset protection and trust law.
+For more information, contact us at 702.757.1965.

 Steven J. Oshins, Esq., AEP (Distinguished) and the Law Offices of Oshins & Associates, LLC are not affiliated with First American Trust of Nevada, LLC or its affiliates.
 The information provided above is intended for informational purposes only and should not be considered estate planning advice.
 Please consult an estate planning professional, financial advisor, and/or tax advisor for additional guidance.